HUD Guidelines Versus FHA Lender Overlays On FHA Loans

 FHA Guidelines On Collections And Derogatory Credit

-FHA Condominium Loans: FHA Approved Condos Only
+FHA Condominium Loans: HUD Approved Condos Only

 It is getting more and more difficult to purchase a condominium with FHA Loans.
 However, condo buyers can buy condominiums with FHA loans but the condominium complex needs to be HUD Approved.
 More and more condo complex are not renewing their HUD Approval because of the costs involved.